TRUST IN TURBULENCE

 Maybe the winds shifted.
 Maybe the temperature changed.
 Maybe the plane hit a pocket of unstable air.
 Whatever the cause, it only takes a moment for a smooth flight to become a bumpy ride.

-We don’t choose those moments, but we all have to encounter them.
+We don’t choose those moments, but we all encounter them.

 For me, one of those moments came this week when I received the awful phone call that my aging father had been found unresponsive in his bedroom and was being rushed to the hospital with a life-threatening medical crisis.
 For you, it may be something altogether different.
 Maybe it’s the news of a shocking diagnosis.
 Maybe it’s the sudden loss of a loved one or friend.
 Maybe it’s an unexpected change in employment, finances, family, or health.